Tagirijus/midicuer/readme.md

 The program calculates the bars and beats for every cuepoint according to the given tempo at this point.
 The number in the brackets is the absolut beat, the format before that is an approach to calculate this absolute-beat to a readable bar-beat format according to the given time signature (you can change time signature and other stuff by entering 'o' or 'options').

 We can now change a better tempo for the beginning.
-The scene will contain action so a faster tempo would be nice. we can easily change the tempo for one cue (for more cues at once will be implemented later) the following way:
+The scene will contain action so a faster tempo would be nice.
+We can easily change the tempo for one cue (for more cues at once will be implemented later) the following way:

 	> 0:0
 	Start delete [no] >